ChippyUno/ChippyUno/README.md

-## Hi there 👋
+## Data Science Projects
-This Portfolio includes all the Intro to Data Science course work.
+This Portfolio includes all the Intro to Data Science course work and personal projects.
 It also includes my technical skills.

-**Skills**: Python, R, Data Visualization, Regression.
+**Skills**: Python, R, various Data Visualization tools, Regression.

+**Link to Data Science Repository**: https://github.com/ChippyUno/CHEN-Data-Science-Portfolio

 <!--
 **ChippyUno/ChippyUno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.